roh16/Wells_Fargo_Competition_1/README.md

 Data Preparation

 We used the tm (text mining) package in R to parse through the text data.
 The first step involved usage of various functions to remove the undesirable characters from the data such as punctuations, whitespaces and stop words.
 We also removed numbers since they were undesirable for our future analysis.
-Next we created a corpus of the documents.
-A sample corpus is attached with the report.

 Exploration

 After creating the corpus we explored the corpus to examine the sparsity and term length of the corpus.
 Based on this we removed certain sparse terms from our dataset so that we focus our attention on high frequency terms.
 After we also examined the highest frequency terms in the corpus.

 Clustering Topics using Latent Dirchlet Allocation:
 The LDA was developed by David Blei, Andrew Ng, and Michael Jordan and exposed in Blei et al. (2003).
 LDA creates generative models in general but when used within text mining it creates clusters of topics from text documents.
 The results of LDA are list of multiple topics.
 This is advantage of LDA since the user does not set the topics prior to modeling.
 LDA essentially uses “bag of words” modeling since the sequence of words is not important.
 We used the LDA package within R to apply LDA on the corpus we created in the previous step.
 As an output of LDA we got various clusters of terms.